darumatic/nexus-cli/README.md

 1. Replace variables in .credentials with the correct values for your nexus repository
 1. Run create_secret.sh
 1. Run kubectl create -f ./k8/

+## How to check when the next cronjob runs?
+1. kubectl get cronjob -n sdlc